alexander-yu/stream/README.md

 ### [Median](https://godoc.org/github.com/alexander-yu/stream/median)

-#### OSTMedian
+#### OSTQuantile
-OSTMedian keeps track of the median of a stream with an [order statistic tree](https://en.wikipedia.org/wiki/Order_statistic_tree) as the underlying data structure.
-OSTMedian can calculate the global median of a stream, or over a rolling window.
-You can also configure which implementation to use for the underlying order statistic tree (see the [godoc](https://godoc.org/github.com/alexander-yu/stream/median#NewOSTMedian) entry for details).
+OSTQuantile keeps track of a given quantile of a stream with an [order statistic tree](https://en.wikipedia.org/wiki/Order_statistic_tree) as the underlying data structure.
+OSTQuantile can calculate the global quantile of a stream, or over a rolling window.
+You can also configure which implementation to use for the underlying order statistic tree (see the [godoc](https://godoc.org/github.com/alexander-yu/stream/median#NewOSTQuantile) entry for details), as well as which interpolation method to use in the case that the quantile actually lies in between two elements.
 For now only [AVL trees](https://en.wikipedia.org/wiki/AVL_tree) and [red black trees](https://en.wikipedia.org/wiki/Red-black_tree) are supported.

-Let `n` be the size of the window, or the stream if tracking the global median.
+Let `n` be the size of the window, or the stream if tracking the global quantile.
 Then we have the following complexities:

 | Push (time) | Value (time) | Space  |
 | :---------: | :----------: | :----: |
 | `O(log n)`  | `O(log n)`   | `O(n)` |

+#### OSTMedian
+OSTMedian keeps track of the median of a stream; this is simply a convenient wrapper over [OSTQuantile](#OSTQuantile), that automatically sets the quantile to be 0.5 and the interpolation method to be the midpoint method.

 #### HeapMedian
 HeapMedian keeps track of the global median of a stream with a pair of [heaps](https://en.wikipedia.org/wiki/Heap_(data_structure)).
 In particular, it uses a max-heap and a min-heap to keep track of elements below and above the median, respectively.